deemano/AI_ML_DL/Diabetes Diagnoses - 14 ML models. 2023 implementation/README.md

-# Implementation of 14 different ML models
+# Implementation of 14 different ML models for Binary Hierarchical Classification

 ## CONTENT:
 0. System Setup - Set model to run on GPU (skip this to run on CPU)